CAAPIM/gateway-ansible-playbook/TUTORIAL.md

 Follow the setup steps in the [README for gateway_basic_backup role](roles/gateway_basic_backup/README.md).

-Run `​ansible-playbook -i inventories/tutorial/hosts ./playbooks/gateway-basic-backup.yml`
+Run `ansible-playbook -i inventories/tutorial/hosts playbooks/gateway-basic-backup.yml`

 This will backup Gateway configuration files on the file system for each source Gateway.